privacy-scaling-explorations/core-program/2024/MODULE_0.md

 Below are topics that you will need to research independently (or with a teammate).
 This could mean searching these specific terms on Google, YouTube, Wikipedia, or even asking ChatGPT.

-Don't forget to reach out to your team and the mentors on Discord when you're stuck!
+Don't forget to reach out for help when you're stuck!

 ### Topics to Research